mobify/workshop--adaptivejs-site/README.md

     bower.json
     ```

-    The **adaptation** folder contains the router, the view files, and the template files.
+    The **app** folder contains the router, views, templates and CSS files.
+Most of your work will be done in this folder.

-    The **assets** folder contains files that are used on the mobile version of the site.
-This includes the sites SCSS files, images that we add, and JavaScript that runs on the page after its adaptation.

-    The **bower_components** folder contains plugins and other JavaScript tools for the adapted site.

     The **node_modules** folder contains the project Node modules.